nsg-ethz/p4-utils/README.md

 #### Global Configuration

+Set of global settings defined in the first layer of the json object that describe the basic configuration of our topology.
+For instance the switch type and compiler options can be set here.

 ##### `program:`

    * Type: String
    * Value: Path to p4 program
    * Default: None (required if not all switches have a p4 program defined).

-   > Program that will be loaded onto all the switches unless a switch has another program specified.
+   > Program that will be loaded onto all the switches unless a switch you specify a program in the switch conf.

 ##### `switch:`